 The NaBITA Book on BIT, which debuted at the 2011 conference and is available on the members-only pages, is now available in hardcopy.
 This 147-page text is co-authored by Brett A. Sokolow, J.D., W. Scott Lewis, J.D., Luis W. Manzo, Ph.D., Saundra K. Schuster, J.D., John Byrnes, and Brian Van Brunt, Ed.D. and provides valuable resources for forming and operating effective behavioral intervention teams on college campuses.

 The Book on BIT is available in paperback for members and non-members, as well as in PDF form for non-members.
 Click here to order.

-NaBITA members who joined in December, January, or February, now is the time to renew your membership!
+NaBITA members who joined in March, April or May, now is the time to renew your membership!
 We have extended our membership discount drive!
 Renew by August 1st and receive a 50% discount off of Campus Standard or Campus Enhanced memberships!
 Please download our membership renewal form here, or click here to renew online.